TreMitchell/rc1024-code-solutions/css-transitions-and-transforms/css-transitions-and-transforms-quiz-notes.md

 - The `transition` property is shorthand for which four CSS properties? transition-property, transition-duration, transition-timing-function, and transition-delay
-- What does the `transform` property do? modifies how an element appears on a webpage by rotating, scaling, skewinfg or translating the element
+- What does the `transform` property do? modifies how an element appears on a webpage by rotating, scaling, skewing or translating the element
 - Give four examples of CSS transform functions. rotate(), scale(), skew(), translate()